Irrigation system design

 If visual symptoms of deficiency are observed on the crop, it means that any kind of response is already late and we have lost a certain amount of the harvest that year.
 That is why the preliminary assessment of the soil is of great importance in the production of agricultural crops.
 At this time, it is determined to what extent the soil has the ability to supply the plant with sufficient nutrients both during the planting process and during the entire vegetation period.

-Agrocompany Baraka offers high-quality services to farmers in this direction as well.
-More specifically, our soil specialists take a soil sample according to European standards, and after that, the sample is sent to Eurofins Agro , one of the most advanced Dutch laboratories in Europe, for examination.
+Agrocompany Baraka offers farmers high-quality services in this area as well.
+More specifically, our soil specialists take soil samples according to European standards, and then the sample is sent to one of the leading Dutch laboratories in Europe – Eurofins Agro – for analysis.

 Eurofins Agro is a leading organization in the field of biological sciences research.
-The laboratory was founded in 1987 and currently cooperates with about 1000 organizations in 50 countries, including Baraka exclusively in Georgia.
-As one of the most innovative and quality-oriented companies, Eurofins Agro perfectly fulfills such standards as: strictly controlled high quality, customer confidentiality and constantly updated technologies.
+The laboratory was founded in 1987 and currently cooperates with about 1000 organizations in 50 countries, including exclusively with Baraka in Georgia.
+As one of the most innovative and quality-oriented companies, Eurofins Agro ideally meets such standards as: strictly controlled high quality, client confidentiality and constantly updated technologies.